CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 ## Reasons for updating

 - Unify authn/authz to one consistent method as having multiple methods makes it difficult to determine who is using which method
-- Reduce attack surface area since currently we have the weaknesses of each method
+- Reduce attack surface area since currently we have to maintain the codebase for each method
 - Minimize authn/authz issues being the cause for missing sent reports
 - Make life easier for Engagement team by having a single choice when onboarding a new sender/receiver
 - Share authn/authz multiple other microservices